Mango Black Bean Garden Salad (Simple Prep)

 1. Start with a generous base of leafy greens in a large bowl.

-3. Spoon on quinoa and black beans to give the bowl staying power.
+3. Spoon on quinoa and black beans.

 5. Tuck in sliced avocado, then sprinkle with scallions or red onion.